ARE BASEBALL CARDS FROM THE 80’s WORTH ANYTHING

 The specific card set and year is another factor since not all years and sets are created equal.
 Flagship brands like Topps and Donruss had the largest distribution but their 1987 and 1989 offerings see some of the highest modern demand.
 Rookie cup sets are popular too – especially the 1986 Topps Traded set.
 Minor league/team/regional issues sometimes see rarer players and have smaller print runs as well making them great dark horse candidates to have high values.

-Read also: BASEBALL CARDS STARS OF MLB
+Read also: 1987 TOPPS TRADED BASEBALL CARDS VALUE

 Autograph and memorabilia cards weren’t as big in the 80s but can still carry a premium today if obtained.
 Anything signed directly by the player during or after their career holds significance.
 Uniform swatches or specially numbered versions of the top rookie cards are worth pursuing as well for the long term.